ray-project/ray/doc/source/autoscaling.rst

 Updating your cluster
 ---------------------

-When you run ``ray create_or_update`` with an existing cluster, the command checks if the local configuration differs from the applied configuration of the cluster.
+When you run ``ray up`` with an existing cluster, the command checks if the local configuration differs from the applied configuration of the cluster.
 This includes any changes to synced files specified in the ``file_mounts`` section of the config.
 If so, the new files and config will be uploaded to the cluster.
 Following that, Ray services will be restarted.

-You can also run ``ray create_or_update`` to restart a cluster if it seems to be in a bad state (this will restart all Ray services even if there are no config changes).
+You can also run ``ray up`` to restart a cluster if it seems to be in a bad state (this will restart all Ray services even if there are no config changes).

 If you don't want the update to restart services (e.g. because the changes don't require a restart), pass ``--no-restart`` to the update call.